MLHale/nebraska-gencyber/teachers/github/github-primer.md

 > We do not need to use this option currently, so you may move to [Step 4](#step-4)

 If you need to create a new repository you would just navigate to the folder (using the `cd` command) containing the files you wish to version control and then use the init command: `git init`.
 That's it!
 This is useful if you are creating new files from scratch.
 Using github, you can also push newly tracked files such as these to a remote repository.
-The steps are the same as you will see for cloned respositories below.
+The steps are the same as you will see for cloned repositories below.

 [Top](#table-of-contents)